git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 Without understanding how to send *command sequences* to tmux via the prefix key, you'll pretty much be dead in the water.

-Key sequences will also come up in later if you use Vim or Emacs and other TUI (Terminal User Interface) applications.
-If you haven't internalized the concept let's do it now.
+Key sequences will also come up in later if you use Vim, Emacs or other TUI (Terminal User Interface) applications.
+If you haven't internalized the concept, let's do it now.
 If you already have done similar command sequences before in TUI/GUI applications, that'll come in handy.

 When you memorize a key combo it's one less time you'll be moving your hand